 Our current laboratory research

-Tam receptors as mediators of cancer cell invasion
+TAM receptors as mediators of cancer spread and resistance to chemotherapeutics

 Tensin family of intracellular proteins

 Our lab is also investigating the role of the Tensin protein family, which regulate the cytoskeleton and thereby cell architecture and motility.